 5. When in doubt, layer.
 I have tanks that I keep only for layering under a cardigan or jean jacket, and I have others that I will wear alone.
 You can also layer a tank top over another tank top, so if you have one you like that is too low-cut, or it’s more flowy and always shows too much when you bend over, consider wearing a more modest tank underneath.

 Best Tank Tops for Larger Chested Women

-2. J.Crew Outlet.
-If you have one nearby, they always have a large selection of basic tanks in lots of trendy colors.
-I have several of their tanks, and I like them a lot, although their straps are a tad on the skinny side — at least they were last year; they probably change the styling a bit year to year.
-They aren’t quite as body-hugging as the Banana Republic ones, and because they’re at the outlet, the price is usually nice.
-I can’t find them online but I wear this orange one a lot.
+2. J.Crew Perfect Fit Tank.
+They usually have a large selection of basic tanks in lots of trendy colors.
+I have several of their tanks, and I like them a lot, although their straps are a tad on the skinny side.
+They aren’t quite as body-hugging as the Banana Republic ones.
+I’m wearing one here.

 3. Target Long & Lean Tank.
 This one is better for layering (in my opinion) because it’s ribbed and fits pretty tight.
 Plus it’s long, making it a nice layering piece.
 But it is nice in that the straps are wide, and it’s not too low-cut.

 5. Old Navy.
 I have a lot of luck at Old Navy for tanks and not just the basic ones.
 In the photo at the top of this post, I featured a few from past years.
-This slub knit pocket tank is adorable and would be easy to wear.
-In fact, I think I might order one!
+I’m not a fan of these new longer styles, but they’re the trend at the moment.